chaochn47/etcd-issues/README.md

 # etcd-issues
-etcd-issues repository is inspired from https://github.com/ahrtr/etcd-issues/ and should be merged there.
+The repository is inspired from https://github.com/ahrtr/etcd-issues/ and kept for personal learning notes.